invpe/GridShell/Documentation/Tutorials/Task.md

 Using GridShell as your all-in-one service can also work fine for small devices like sensors.
 Sending telemetry chunks, requesting calculations from the network and visualizing data without hosting any in-between servers is perfectly doable!

-We are hosting solutions that are headless ESP32 boards with sensors attached without hosting in between.
+We are hosting solutions that are headless ESP32 boards with sensors attached running on solar power - without any kind of hosting just using GridShell.
-Sensors send telemetry data to GridShell on one minute intervals, request network to calculate values on hourly / daily basis and use GridShell explorer dashboards to visualize the data.
+Sensors send telemetry data to GridShell on 10 minute intervals, request network to calculate values on hourly / daily basis and use GridShell explorer dashboards to visualize the data.

-No servers in between make these sensors super fast in deployment and absolutely cost neutral.
+No servers in between make these sensors super fast in deployment and absolutely cost neutral leaving zero carbon-footprint, being green 100%.

 # Example tasks